 Botanical Name: Borago officinalis

-Base Oil: can be used up to 100% strength.
-This is a rich oil, however, and should be considered being used at a lower percentage.
+Base Oil: Can be used up to 100% strength.
+This is a rich oil, however, should be considered being used at a lower percentage.

 Shelf Life: 6 months (Refrigerate!
 This is a delicate oil that goes rancid quickly)

 Shelf Life and Storage Information for Products and Ingredients